GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-01_first_things_first.md

 title: First Things First
 ---

-Go through a brute force introduction into R, R markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality to get ready for solving the upcoming assignment problems and submitting your solutions.
+Go through a brute force introduction into R, R Markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality to get ready for solving the upcoming assignment problems and submitting your solutions.

 <!--more-->